gmdevgithub/TeamBiggieCheese/README.md

 # TeamBiggieCheese

-# How to get started:
+# How to get started on the code:
 - Setup
   - First create a folder on your desktop
   - Use BASH or another shell to clone this repo from github